sarminb/VeenaFarewell/Veena.md

 ---
 :heart::purple_heart::green_heart::blue_heart:

+### Atheeth Says:
+#### Veena: You have a third eye when it comes to testing.
+Your knowledge and expertise in corner stone is exceptional.
+We were always confident once we get your signoff.
+You are very brave and honest.
+We are going to miss you.
+All the best.
+---
+:heart::purple_heart::green_heart::blue_heart:

 #### Please first copy everything from this line to the next one and paste it underneath the line below.
 Write your message here,
 ---
 :heart::purple_heart::green_heart::blue_heart: